-If you need to secure more than one child restraint in the rear seat, see Where to Put the Restraint on page 3-36.
+If you need to secure more than one child restraint in the rear seat, see Where to Put the Restraint ⇒ 79.

 This system is designed to make the installation of child restraints easier.
 When using lower anchors, do not use the vehicle's safety belts.
 Instead, use the vehicle's anchors and child restraint attachments to secure the restraints.
 Some restraints also use another vehicle anchor to secure a top tether.